 The diversity of materials compatible with HFW has led to its wide use in many industries.
 A prominent example is the medical supplies industry, where HFW is used for manufacturing items like Thermoplastic Polyurethane (TPU) coated nylon or, less commonly, polyester products.

-Applications Commonly Used In
+Applications HF Welding Is Commonly Used In

 The technique is commonly used in applications such as protective clothing, gel- and foam-filled cushions, lumbar support items, hydration reservoirs, and medical air and water mattresses.
 It’s also used to manufacture covers for stretchers and beds.